MrWolfZ/Conqueror/recipes/cqs/advanced/clean-architecture/README.md

 ```

 In this structure, the `Counters.Application` project references the `UserHistory.Contracts` project and the `Web` project takes care of all the bootstrapping to ensure all commands and queries from all context contracts can be called.

-> If there are other aspects you want to share across different bounded contexts, you can introduce additional projects as necessary.
-For example, if you have custom middlewares, those could be placed into a separate `Middlewares` project, which is referenced from all context's `Application` projects.
-If you have shared code for any of the layers discussed above, you could also consider introducing shared project per layer, for example `Core.Application`, `Core.Infrastructure`, etc. (The prefix `Core` is one option among many others like `Platform`, `Base`, etc.; discuss with your team which one your prefer for your specific application).

 This completes the refactoring of our example application into a clean architecture.
 You can view the completed code [here](.completed) in your browser or in the `completed` folder of the recipe's solution.